Fiat office workers to be laid off for six days in June, July

-MILAN (Reuters) - Italian carmaker Fiat FIA.MI said 5,000 office workers at its Mirafiori factory will be laid off for three days in June and three days in July.
+MILAN, May 18 (Reuters) - Italian carmaker Fiat said 5,000 office workers at its Mirafiori factory will be laid off for three days in June and three days in July.

 Car sales in Italy fell 20 percent in the first three months of the year, and are in their fifth year of decline.